URI Variables Configuration

 }

-We did not define any Doctrine annotation here and if we want things to work properly with GraphQL, we need to map the employees field as a Link to the class Employee using the property company.
+We did not define any Doctrine or Eloquent annotation here and if we want things to work properly with GraphQL, we need to map the employees field as a Link to the class Employee using the property company.

 As a general rule, if the property we want to create a link from is in the fromClass, use fromProperty, if not, use toProperty.